rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 When comparing the data types of two columns or scalars, do not directly compare `a.type() == b.type()`.
 Nested types such as lists of structs of integers will not be handled properly if only the top level type is compared.
-Instead, use the `cudf::types_equal` function.
+Instead, use the `cudf::have_same_types` function.

 # Type Dispatcher